BrainSegDMlF: A Dynamic Fusion-enhanced SAM for Brain Lesion Segmentation: Methods

 \subsubsection{Loss function}

 To improve the model's performance in detecting small lesions, we adopted FocalDice Loss as the loss function.
-This loss function combines Focal Loss and Dice Loss, with a linear weighting ratio of 1:2, thereby enhancing sensitivity to small lesions.
+This loss function combines Focal Loss and Dice Loss, with a linear weighting ratio of 1:2.
 The calculation formula is as follows: